Broad swaths of US reel from tornadoes that killed 29

 WYNNE, Ark.
-(AP) — Residents across a wide swath of the South and Midwest on Sunday raced to assess the destruction wreaked by storms that dropped possibly dozens of tornadoes and killed at least 29 people in small towns and big cities, as severe weather moved into parts of the Northeast.
+(AP) — Residents across a wide swath of the U.S. raced Sunday to assess the destruction from fierce storms that spawned possibly dozens of tornadoes from the South and the Midwest into the Northeast, killing at least 29 people.

-Earlier storms tore a path through the Arkansas capital, collapsing the roof of a packed concert venue in Illinois and stunning people throughout the region Saturday with the damage's scope.
+The storms tore a path through the Arkansas capital and also collapsed the roof of a packed concert venue in Illinois, stunning people throughout the region with the scope of the damage.

-“That means that there is now assistance from the federal government to support the incredible efforts that are already underway from the state and the local communities," FEMA Administrator Deanne Criswell said in Little Rock, Arkansas, after visiting some of the hardest hit areas.
+"While we are still assessing the full extent of the damage, we know families across America are mourning the loss of loved ones, desperately waiting for news of others fighting for their lives, and sorting through the rubble of their homes and businesses," President Joe Biden said in a statement.

+Biden earlier declared broad areas of the country major disaster areas, making federal resources and financial aid available to support recovery.

-Arkansas Gov. Sarah Huckabee Sanders had already declared a state of emergency and activated the National Guard.
-At least five people were killed in her state.
+Gov. Sarah Huckabee Sanders in Arkansas, where at least five people were killed, already had declared a state of emergency and activated the National Guard.

-The National Weather Service confirmed Sunday that a tornado was responsible for storm damage near Bridgeville, Delaware, where severe weather prompted warnings and damaged numerous homes and shut down roads.
+The National Weather Service confirmed Sunday that a tornado was responsible for damage to several homes near Bridgeville, Delaware.
 One person was found dead inside a house heavily damaged by the storm Saturday night, Delaware State Police reported.

-At least one other tornado was confirmed, while weather service teams were looking into how many more might have touched down.

 Other deaths from the storms that hit Friday night into Saturday were reported in Alabama and Mississippi.

 Residents of Wynne, Arkansas, a community of about 8,000 people 50 miles (80 kilometers) west of Memphis, Tennessee, woke Saturday to find the high school's roof shredded and its windows blown out.
-Huge trees lay on the ground, their stumps reduced to nubs.
 At least four people died.

 Ashley Macmillan said she, her husband and their children huddled with their dogs in a small bathroom as a tornado passed, “praying and saying goodbye to each other, because we thought we were dead.”
-A falling tree seriously damaged their home, but they were unhurt.
+A falling tree seriously damaged their home, but they got out unhurt.

 Chainsaws buzzed, as bulldozers plowed into debris.
 Utility crews restored power as some neighborhoods began recovery.